robyvandamme/dotbump/test/DotBump.Tests/README.md

 The GitVersion example has:
 * A `package-registration.json` which contains the release pages
 * A `catalog-page.json` which contains the releases from `6.0.2` to `6.4.0`

+Note that for this one we should be able to get the version we want (if we want MinorOrPatch) from the `package-registration.json` since the last upper version is OK.

+In case we only want to find the patch version for the current minor version (assuming we have version 6.0.1) we need to get the details page.

+So there will be cases where we do not need to get a detail page at all: when the latest version we want is the upper version in the list.

 ##### Moq Example